tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 The correct verb
 Any headers required
 Any body required
+TODO Anything else?
+---

+Take the request to the server
+At the server create the response
+Each response needs -
+The correct status code
+Any headers required
+Any body required

+---

+There will be a decision made on correctness

 ---

 TODO Poster with HTTP verbs
 TODO Poster with status codes